oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Redirect URI Parameter in Token Request {#redirect-uri-in-token-request}

-In OAuth 2.0, the request to the token endpoint in the authorization code flow (section 4.1.3 of {{RFC6749}}) contains an optional `redirect_uri` parameter.
+In OAuth 2.0, the request to the token endpoint in the authorization code flow ({{Section 4.1.3 of RFC6749}}) contains an optional `redirect_uri` parameter.
 The parameter was intended to prevent an authorization code injection attack, and was required if the `redirect_uri` parameter was sent in the original authorization request.
 The authorization request only required the `redirect_uri` parameter if multiple redirect URIs were registered to the specific client.
 However, in practice, many authorization server implementations required the `redirect_uri` parameter in the authorization request even if only one was registered, leading the `redirect_uri` parameter to be required at the token endpoint as well.

 In OAuth 2.1, authorization code injection is prevented by the `code_challenge` and `code_verifier` parameters, making the inclusion of the `redirect_uri` parameter serve no purpose in the token request.
 As such, it has been removed.